QubesOS/qubes-doc/user/downloading-installing-upgrading/upgrade/upgrade-to-r4_0.md

 We strongly recommend that you update **all** templates and standalones before use so that you have the latest security patches from upstream distributions.
 In addition, if the default templates have reached EOL (end-of-life) by the time you install R4.0, we strongly recommend that you upgrade them before use.
-Please see [Supported Versions](/doc/supported-versions/) for information on supported OS versions and consult the guides below for specific upgrade instructions:
+Please see [supported releases](/doc/supported-releases/) for information on supported OS versions and consult the guides below for specific upgrade instructions:

 * [Upgrading Fedora templates](/doc/templates/fedora/#upgrading)
 * [Upgrading Debian templates](/doc/templates/debian/#upgrading)